dliang5299/MIDS-207-Final-Project/README.md

 2. **vegas.txt:** Provides betting odds from five sportsbooks on moneyline, spread, and over/under bets for regular season games.
 Each game and team is uniquely identified, matching the IDs in the raw scores data.
 3. **vegas_playoff.txt:** Contains similar information as vegas.txt but for playoff games.
 This data is excluded from our analysis as the raw scores data does not include playoff games.

-The data directory should include a sub-directory named 'NBA data - raw' with sub-directories for each season from '2012-13' to '2018-19'.
+The data directory should include a sub-directory named `NBA data - raw` with sub-directories for each season from `2012-13` to `2018-19`.

 ## Pre-processing and Exploratory Data Analysis (EDA)